kosl/ihipp-examples/docs/week5.md

 # Beyond OpenMP and MPI: GPU parallelisation

-## 5.1 V: Introduction to week 5
+## 5.1 V: Introduction to Chapter 5

-In this week we will go beyond classical parallelisation paradigms (like OpenMP and MPI) which are generally associated with CPUs.
+In this Chapter we will go beyond classical parallelisation paradigms (like OpenMP and MPI) which are generally associated with CPUs.
 We will talk about Graphics Processing Units (GPUs) that were originally developed for executing graphical tasks (including rendering in computer games) but can also be used for general-purpose computing in many fields.

-We have already introduced GPUs in the first week.
-Through the steps of this week we will give some more details.
+We have already introduced GPUs in the first Chapter.
+Through the steps of this Chapter we will give some more details.
 We shall present the architecture of modern GPUs and then the available GPU execution models for computing acceleration.
 OpenMP as a means for "off-loading" parallel tasks to GPUs will be shortly introduced, while the main focus will be dedicated to two extensions to C for programming GPUs: CUDA and OpenCL.
 On one hand, directive-based GPU off-loading is simple to use but it's quite limited, contrary to GPU programming which requires more effort but offers more flexibility.
 Hopefully, the provided hands-on examples will introduce you to the topic of GPU programming as smoothly as possible.

 ## 5.2 GPU Architecture